kayans/Data-Extraction-and-Visualization/README.md

 # Data-Extraction-and-Visualization

+File 1:

-File 1.
-Used Python to create two classes to implement on CSV files and create tabular data.
+- Used Python to create two classes to implement on CSV files and create tabular data.

+File 2:

+- Used Python to source a dataset, summarize statistics with numpy, and create data visualization with matplotlib.

+File 3:

-File 2.
-Used requests and BeautifulSoup to download and parse html.
+- Used requests and BeautifulSoup to download and parse html.
 Then, used regular expressions to extract data of NYU Spring 2022 CS course schedule information into data frame and used merge to join DataFrames by a key.

-File 3.
-Used the json module to request data from a server in json format, parse it, and load it into a DataFrame, and then used aggregations to produce a report.
+- Used the json module to request data from a server in json format, parse it, and load it into a DataFrame, and then used aggregations to produce a report.

+File 4:

-File 4.
-Used PostgreSQL to import two CSV files with in total 270 thousands data and create views to help functioning aggregate functions and window functions.
+- Used PostgreSQL to import two CSV files with in total 270 thousands data and create views to help functioning aggregate functions and window functions.